Bopified/ToyBattlesHQ/doc/database_setup.md

 - Run this command to create the database: `CREATE DATABASE microvolts-db;`

 ### Step 3: Import the Tables
-You’ve been provided with a file called `microvolts-db.` in the root directory.
+You’ve been provided with a file called `microvolts-db.`.
 This file contains the entire database structure and necessary insertions.
 You can find it in the root directory.

 To import it:
 #### Option A – Using Command Line